seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 And I have horse will follow where the game
-Makes way, and run like swallows o’er the plain.
+Makes way, and run like swallows o'er the plain.

 **DEMETRIUS**
 Chiron, we hunt not, we, with horse nor hound,